HorizenOfficial/evm-documentation/docs/integrations.md

 * Compile your contract
 * Upload your contract source code (ABI) to an IPFS
-* Open the thirdweb dashboard to a network (such as Horizen Yuma Testnet)
+* Open the thirdweb dashboard to a network (such as Horizen Gobi Testnet)

 See thirdweb’s [Deploy from Source](https://portal.thirdweb.com/getting-started/contracts#deploy-contract-section) for detailed information.